County Distress Index

 What data sources are used for county distress scores?

 County scores draw from 14 federal and nonprofit data sources: the Urban Institute and FRED/Equifax (debt delinquency, subprime credit), Bureau of Labor Statistics (unemployment, wages), Census Bureau (poverty, housing burden, business formation), HUD (fair market rents), Bureau of Economic Analysis (transfer income), FHFA (house prices), and U.S. Courts (bankruptcy filings).
-Each county is scored across 21 individual indicators grouped into five statistically derived dimensions.
+Each county is scored across 21 individual indicators grouped into five equal-weighted domains.

 How often are county scores updated?